 See, when your subscribers first sign up, they’re super excited.

-They’re what we in marketing call “hot leads”.
-This is when they’re the most engaged.
+They’re what we in marketing call “hot leads.”
+This is when subscribers are most engaged.

 Keep them that way by creating a mind-blowing email sequence.